OpenStackSanDiego/SecurityServiceChains/Lab1.md

 ## Virtual Machine Credentials

+An SSH key has been generated within the OS user account.
+This key needs to be impored from the OS account into the OpenStack account.

+* Log into the OpenStack controller using SSH

 * Import the SSH keypair into OpenStack for use in accessing the deployed VMs
 ```bash
 openstack keypair create --public-key ~/.ssh/id_rsa.pub default